Lumberville in Bucks County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Location.
 40° 24.459′ N, 75° 2.336′ W. Marker is in Lumberville, Pennsylvania, in Bucks County.
 Marker is on River Road (Pennsylvania Route 32), on the right when traveling north.
 Touch for map.
 Marker is in this post office area: Lumberville PA 18933, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies Lumberville - Ravenrock Toll-Supported Pedestrian Bridge (about 500 feet away, measured in a direct line in New Jersey); Martin Johnson Heade (about 500 feet away); Delaware & Raritan Canal (approx. ¼ mile away in New Jersey); Uranium Ore (approx. 0.4 miles away in New Jersey); Saxtonville Tavern (approx. half a mile away in New Jersey); Rosemont - Raven Rock Bridge (approx. 1.3 miles away in New Jersey); Carversville Historic District (approx. 1.4 miles away); Farm of Lloyd B. Wescott (approx. 2.1 miles away in New Jersey).

 Categories. • Man-Made Features • Waterways & Vessels •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on April 3, 2009, by Alan Edelson of Union Twsp., New Jersey.
-This page has been viewed 848 times since then.
+This page has been viewed 873 times since then and 3 times this year.
 Photos: 1, 2, 3, 4. submitted on April 3, 2009, by Alan Edelson of Union Twsp., New Jersey. • Kevin W. was the editor who published this page.